 Some skin-care masks are meant to be worn while you snooze, while others you can wear during the day.
 Clay masks can generally be worn any time you’d like but only for a limited amount of time.
 Wearing a clay mask for too long may dry out your skin.
 Look at the directions on the package to see what the suggested time is — we’re sure it’s more than enough to finish that glass of wine.

 How to Remove a Clay Mask

 Charcoal has the natural ability to attract dirt and other impurities from your pores, making it a great product for those with oily skin.
-This two-in-one cleanser from Garnier is perfect for beauty junkies looking to try both the clay mask and the charcoal trends.
-Plus, it helps to tighten the look of pores and smooth skin at the same time.
+This two-in-one cleanser from Garnier is perfect for beauty lovers looking to try both the clay mask and the charcoal trends.
+Plus, it helps tighten the look of pores and smooth skin at the same time.

 The La Roche-Posay Effaclar Shine Control Clay Mask contains kaolin clay, which helps to lift dust and other pollutants from your pores.
 It also helps to eliminate any excess sebum, keeping your skin from looking too greasy.

 Two ultra-fine white clays remove impurities and banish shine, while Vichy’s Mineralizing Thermal Water promotes a softer, hydrated complexion.